IBMStreams/streamsx.hbase/README.md

 ## Configuration

 To run these operators, you must set `HBASE_HOME` and `HADOOP_HOME` in your environment.
-Furthermore, `HBASE_HOME` must contain a valid `hbase-site.xml`, since that is what the operator uses to configure it self.
+Furthermore, `HBASE_HOME` must contain a valid `hbase-site.xml`, since that is what the operator uses to configure itself.
 However, the operator does not need to run on the same host as HBASE, so long as it has an `hbase-site.xml` and all the HBASE and hadoop libraries.